Gaius-Augustus/BRAKER/README.md

     -   Stanke.
 M., Schöffmann, O., Morgenstern, B. and Waack, S. (2006).
 Gene prediction in eukaryotes with a generalized hidden Markov model that uses hints from external sources.
 BMC Bioinformatics 7, 62.

--   If any kind of AUGUSTUS training was performed by BRAKER, NCBI BLAST will have been used, therefore cite:
+-   If any kind of AUGUSTUS training was performed by BRAKER, check carefully whether you configured BRAKER to use NCBI BLAST or DIAMOND.
+One of them was used to filter out redundant training gene structures.

+    - If you used NCBI BLAST, please cite:

         -   Altschul, A.F., Gish, W., Miller, W., Myers, E.W. and Lipman, D.J.
 (1990).
 A basic local alignment search tool.
 J Mol Biol 215:403--410.

 	    -   Camacho, C., Coulouris, G., Avagyan, V., Ma, N., Papadopoulos, J., Bealer, K., and Madden, T.L.
 (2009).
 Blast+: architecture and applications.
 BMC bioinformatics, 10(1):421.

+    - If you used DIAMOND, please cite:

+        - Buchfink, B., Xie, C., Huson, D.H.
+(2015).
+Fast and sensitive protein alignment using DIAMOND.
+Nature Methods 12:59-60.

 -   If BRAKER was executed with a genome file and no extrinsic evidence, cite, then GeneMark-ES was used, cite: